 - In your own home.

-- In a ´satellite´ haemodialysis unit near your home.
+- In a ´satellite´ haemodialysis centre near your home.
 This may or may not be on a hospital site.
+It will usually be staffed by expert nurses.

 Can I stop dialysis?